nus-vv-streams/vvtk/README.md

 2. `A` Key - Moves your position to the left
 3. `S` Key - Moves your position to the back
 4. `D` Key - Moves your position to the right
-5. 'Q' Key - Moves your position up
+5. `Q` Key - Moves your position up
 6. `E` Key - Moves your position down
+7. `0` Key - Resets your position to the initial position
-7. `Space` Key - Toggles Play/Pause
+8. `Space` Key - Toggles Play/Pause
-8. `LeftArrow` Key - Rewinds by 1 frame
+9. `LeftArrow` Key - Rewinds by 1 frame
-9. `RightArrow` Key - Advances by 1 frame
+10. `RightArrow` Key - Advances by 1 frame
-10. `Mouse` Drag - Adjusts camera yaw / pitch (Hold right click on Mac, left click on Windows)
+11. `Mouse` Drag - Adjusts camera yaw / pitch (Hold right click on Mac, left click on Windows)

 With the secondary window focused,